clarkevansteenderen/KG_watchlist_parallel/README.md

 ## 🐝 Input file

 Below is a template and an example of the **``WATCHLIST_INPUT_FILE.txt``** file that the user needs to edit accordingly.
 The name **WATCHLIST_INPUT_FILE** should not be changed, and neither should any of the parameters in capital letters in the file.
 Check the species list csv file for the project to ensure the correct usage of the target country and taxonomic kingdom, and make sure that there is a single column in the file with both the genus and species name (no authority or other detail); for example ``Acacia saligna``, or ``Opuntia stricta``.
 The column name can be anything - here it is set to ``accepted_name.species``.
 Ensure that the same requirements are met for the file containing endemic species (if available); here it is ``full.tax.name``.
 If a list of endemics is not available, leave ``ENDEMICS LIST PATH`` and ``ENDEMICS NAME COLUMN`` blank.
 Enter the applicable Köppen-Geiger zones as numbers (see below for codes), separated by a comma.
 The file paths provided can be anything you like - just make sure that the relevant data is available at the path you have specified.
-The ``KEEP DOWNLOADS`` setting is best left at ``n``.
-This will save space on the HPC or on your hard drive, since the GBIF download will be deleted at the end of each iteration, after the relevant information has been extracted from it.
-If set to ``y``, each GBIF zipped folder will be stored (this can take up many GBs of space!).

 ### Template WATCHLIST_INPUT_FILE.txt